ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 You are in for a surprise the first time you try it, like above, all you have to do is reach in and touch the painful area.
 What you may find is that the pain may _litterally move_ once you start feeling around for it.
 This is a huge indicator that the migraine is spiritual.
 Spheres don't move very quickly, and they can be fun to catch.
 When you try to touch a sphere, I like to say you can pop it, but thats not really accurate.
 Its more like the ball of energy gets dissolved, but you have to chase it until its gone completely.
 Luckily, it won't try to escape the body, though it may move around quite a bit until its gone.

-I don't talk about spheres much because they are so easy to get rid of, but they are a constant source of pain for their targets.
+Spheres are a constant source of pain for their targets.
 To the best of our knowledge, once they are "popped" they are gone for good, and they can't hurt your person or anyone else ever again.
 Someone who has a lot of migraines might have a lot of spheres, so as with the other processes you may have to repeat the exercise a few times.
 The bigger the sphere the more pain it can cause.
 Anywhere it goes.

 Of course, you can get started with pain in any area of the body and we encourage you to do so.